spine-tools/SpineOpt.jl/docs/src/advanced_concepts/ramping_and_reserves.md

   * `unit_capacity`

 These parameters are constraining reserve provision in exactly the same way as their equivalents for regular operation.
 Note that it is now necessary to define a capacity of the unit with respect to the reserve node.
-The ramping parameters will then be interpreted as fractions of this specific capacity, which can be taken different than the units overall capacity with respect to the node group.
+The ramping parameters will then be interpreted as fractions of this specific capacity.
+The unit's overall capacity can be different than its capacity for reserve provision.

 A unit which can provide both spinning and non-spinning reserves can be defined as follows: